wzp2002/ArchDesign-II/README.md

 ## Misc.

-I don't accpet merge / pull request for this repository, this is just for demonstration & reference.
+I don't accept merge / pull request for this repository, this is just for demonstration & reference.

 ## Licenses

 This repository uses CC Attribution-NonCommercial-ShareAlike 4.0 International license (CC BY-NC-SA 4.0).

+## Credits

+Zhaoping Wang(@wzp2002) for designing
+FDS(@nonefffds) for uploading files